postcss/autoprefixer/README.md

 ### Forget about prefixes

-The best tool is a tool you can't see that does the work for you.
+The best tool is a tool you can't see and one that does the work for you.
 This is the main idea behind Autoprefixer.

 Autoprefixer interface is simple: just forget about vendor prefixes